hamedaskari/hotel-management/README.md

 ### Setting Up
 1. Clone this repository
 2. Install dependencies by running `npm install`
-3. Run the project with `npm start`
+3. Run the project with `npm run dev`

 ### Supabase Setup
 - The login credentials are hard-coded for simplicity.
 Update them in the code for production use.